mixedjames/MixedJamesTheme1/README.md

 # MixedJamesTheme1

-The first theme for MixedJames
+The default theme for the MixedJames site.